Forward and hybrid path-integral methods in photoelectron holography: sub-barrier corrections, initial sampling and momentum mapping: Introduction

 On the other hand, rate-based methods are critically dependent on the initial conditions.
-The standard implementations \cite{Lein2016, Li2014, shvetsov2021semiclassical} utilize adiabatic ionization rates (Ammosov-Delone-Krainov (ADK) model) \cite{Ammosov1986, delone1991energy}, only applicable in the limit of very small Keldysh parameters $\gamma\ll 1$.
+The standard implementations \cite{Lein2016, Li2014, shvetsov2021semiclassical} utilize adiabatic ionization rates (Ammosov-Delone-Krainov (ADK) model) \cite{Ammosov1986, delone1991energy}, only applicable in the limit of very small Keldysh parameters $\gamma\ll 1$\footnote{The Keldysh parameter is defined by $\gamma = \sqrt{I_p/(2U_p)}$, where $I_p$ is the target's ionization potential and $U_p$ is the ponderomotive energy, proportional to the driving-field intensity and inverse proportional to its frequency.
+For a Keldysh parameter smaller than one, tunneling is the prevalent ionization mechanism.
+If the field frequency is very low ($\gamma\ll 1$ ), it is reasonable to assume that the driving field can be considered as being static \cite{Keldysh1965}}.
 However, in typical experimental conditions, non-adiabatic effects must be considered.
 Such effects have been studied in Refs.~\cite{Li2016PRA}, and \cite{Yudin2001} looking at the sub-cycle dynamics obtaining non-adiabatic instantaneous rates.
 In particular, within the non-adiabatic theory in Ref.~\cite{Li2016PRA}, those rates led to a broader longitudinal momentum distribution at the detector, and an accurate prediction of the cutoff in the momentum distribution of rescattered electrons, in agreement with the numerical solution of the time-dependent Schr\"odinger equation (TDSE).